Polk station

 Polk is an 'L' station on the Pink Line of the Chicago Transit Authority.
 It is adjacent to Rush University Medical Center within the Illinois Medical District in the Near West Side community area.
+It formerly served as a transfer station between the Pink and Blue Lines from June 25, 2006 to April 25, 2008.

 History

 Polk Station opened on April 28, 1896, as part of the Metropolitan West Side Elevated Railroad's Douglas Park branch.
 In 1983 the original station was demolished and rebuilt.
 A Dunkin' Donuts was added to the station in September 2004.